sergiofgonzalez/all-things-lambda/01-intro-to-lambda/000-template-project/README.md

 ### Tasks
 The project uses *NPM* for the build tasks:
 + `npm start` &mdash; runs the entry point for the application/module
-+ `npm lint` &mdash; runs the linter on the source code of your project
++ `npm run lint` &mdash; runs the linter on the source code of your project
-+ `npm clean:local` &mdash; cleans the `build/` directory
++ `npm run clean:local` &mdash; cleans the `build/` directory
-+ `npm clean:dist` &mdash; cleans the *dist* directory according to the configuration
++ `npm run clean:dist` &mdash; cleans the *dist* directory according to the configuration
-+ `npm clean` &mdash; cleans both the local and the *dist* directory
++ `npm run clean` &mdash; cleans both the local and the *dist* directory
-+ `npm build:local` &mdash; performs the local build which consists in linting the source code and copying the sources to the `build/` directory.
++ `npm run build:local` &mdash; performs the local build which consists in linting the source code and copying the sources to the `build/` directory.
- + `npm build:dist` &mdash; performs the distribution build which consists in linting the source code and creating a zip in the configured *dist* directory which can be uploaded to AWS Lambda service.
+ + `npm run build:dist` &mdash; performs the distribution build which consists in linting the source code and creating a zip in the configured *dist* directory which can be uploaded to AWS Lambda service.
-+ `npm debug` &mdash; starts the debugger with the version that is found in the `build` directory
++ `npm run debug` &mdash; starts the debugger with the version that is found in the `build` directory
-+ `npm dev` &mdash; Continuous Development mode.
++ `npm run dev` &mdash; Continuous Development mode.
 It is assumes that nodemon is installed globally

 ### Customization